 - Street racing in the 1960's - a taste of nostalgia!
 Street racing in the 1960's - a taste of nostalgia!This Is What Street Racing In Detroit Looked Like In The '60sdetroit.jalopnik.comAh, 1960s Detroit.
 Such a simpler time for the first six years of the decade.
 (You know what happened in the seve…

 About Our Collision Centers

 LaMettry’s Collision has been family owned and operated since 1976.
 They started with a single location in their home garage specializing in Corvettes.
 However, a reputation for quality collision repair work and unmatched service made the auto body shop take off.
-Today, LaMettry’s has seven auto body repair shops in convenient metro Minneapolis – St. Paul locations that provide the very finest auto body repair in the Twin Cities area.
+Today, LaMettry’s has eight auto body repair shops in convenient metro Minneapolis – St. Paul locations that provide the very finest auto body repair in the Twin Cities area.

 Every LaMettry’s Auto Body Shop adheres to industry best practices verified by leading trade certifications like I-CAR for technical training, AMI for Customer Service Certification, GLASURIT for paint certification and ASE for mechanical certification – just to name a few.
 LaMettry’s has also worked hard to earn some of the most prestigious manufacturer certifications; including being the only Collision Repair Facility authorized to perform Audi auto body aluminum repairs in the five-state area Click here to view all of our Minneapolis, MN Auto Body Shops’ training certifications.